You can only make a claim for Housing Benefit if one of the following applies:

 - have savings of more than £16,000 unless you receive Guaranteed Pension Credit

 - pay rent to live with a close relative

 - receive housing costs via Universal Credit

 Check if you are of state pension age

 There are a number of ways residents can apply for Housing Benefit including:

-- by printing a claim form here and sending it to us via email or posting it to our Market Hall, Whitehaven office.
+- by printing or downloading a claim form and sending it to us via email or posting it to our Market Hall, Whitehaven office.
 You can also claim Council Tax Support through this form.

 For those who live with a partner, one claim should be made for both people.
 If one person is a student the non-student should complete the claim form noting the student as their partner.